cscape/amptweet-web/README.md

 Mirroring the project on GitHub allows for using CI and deployment services not available on GitLab.
 This reduces the costs necessary to maintain the project and keeps it free.

+**How?** The project is being mirrored using a proprietary Node.js package created by @ciolt which uses GitLab webhooks to do a one-directional sync to GitHub.
+A bi-directional sync may be considered in the future, but is not necessary as of right now.
+GitLab's remote repository push feature is too slow and a faster, more reliable method was needed.

 ## License

 ISC (fret not!
 It's very similar to the MIT license)